Targa Resources Corp. (TRGP) Shares Plummet Below 1-Year High

 TRGP’s Market Performance

 The stock of Targa Resources Corp.
-(TRGP) has seen a -1.76% decrease in the past week, with a 11.83% rise in the past month, and a 0.56% gain in the past quarter.
-The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 1.96% for TRGP.
-The simple moving average for the past 20 days is 0.93% for TRGP’s stock, with a 7.28% simple moving average for the past 200 days.
+(TRGP) has seen a -4.30% decrease in the past week, with a -0.95% drop in the past month, and a -3.68% fall in the past quarter.
+The volatility ratio for the week is 2.73%, and the volatility levels for the past 30 days are at 2.12% for TRGP..
+The simple moving average for the past 20 days is -4.64% for TRGP’s stock, with a 2.08% simple moving average for the past 200 days.

 Analysts’ Opinion of TRGP